annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 This capstone project will attempt to complete Phase 1 of a wardrobe recommendation algorithm.
 In Phase 1, we will classify images of fashion items by gender, item category, type of item, season worn, colors, year, and usage.
 In order to classify the image, we will need to create a multi-label system rather than a binary label system.
 Then, a CNN will be used to predict classifications.

 # Introducing the Data
 In order to make a prototype model, I have found a Fashion Product Image Dataset.
 This dataset can be downloaded from [Kaggle](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset).
-Due to time, memory, and RAM constrictions, we will be using the smaller version of the dataset (280 MB instead of 15GB).
+Due to time, memory, and RAM constrictions, we will be using the smaller version of the dataset (280 MB instead of 15GB, the images are reduced in size).

 ~~~
 from mpl_toolkits.mplot3d import Axes3D